Make the most of BBX

 Cases of Château Léoville Barton stacked in a warehouse.

 With BBX, our fine wine exchange, you can buy and sell through Berry Bros. & Rudd’s community of fine-wine lovers.
-With around 8,000 wines listed, it can be hard to know where to start.
-So we asked the secondary market experts from our BBX team for some pointers on what to buy, sell (or drink) and bid on this summer.
+With almost 11,000 wines listed for sale, it can be hard to know where to start.
+So we asked the secondary market experts from our BBX team for some pointers on what to buy, sell (or drink) and bid on this autumn.

 USA